anish9/CLIP-steroids/README.md

   - Easily configurable with a ```config.yaml``` file — no hard coding required.
   - Built for rapid experimentation — iterate fast, succeed faster.
   - Optimize for performance or model size as needed.
+  - This project is workhorse, can get things done.

   Just set up your config and launch training.
 That’s it.